 Please use this identifier to cite or link to this item:

 |Title:||Effect of inclusion deformation on the magnetoelectric effect of particulate magnetostrictive/piezoelectric composites|

 Shin, Franklin G.

 |Publisher:||American Institute of Physics|

-|Citation:||Journal of applied physics, 15 Sep.
+|Source:||Journal of applied physics, 15 Sept.
 2007, v.
 102, no. 6, 063908, p.
 1-8.|

 |Abstract:||We have investigated the magnetoelectric (ME) properties of particulate composites with magnetostrictive inclusions dispersed in a piezoelectric matrix.
 A simple model is proposed which includes a rarely discussed contribution from the shape deformation of the inclusion particles due to the magnetostrictive stresses generated under the action of an external magnetic field.
 The relative significance of this contribution is mainly determined by the ratio of the transverse and longitudinal magnetostrictive responses of the inclusion as well as the flexibility of the piezoelectric matrix phase.
 This model gives further insight on material selections for designing particulate ME composites.|

 |Rights:||© 2007 American Institute of Physics.
 This article may be downloaded for personal use only.
 Any other use requires prior permission of the author and the American Institute of Physics.
 The following article appeared in C. K. Wong & F. G. Shin, J. Appl.
 Phys.
 102, 063908 (2007) and may be found at http://link.aip.org/link/?jap/102/063908.|

-|Appears in Collections:||AP Journal/Magazine Articles|
+|Appears in Collections:||MRC Journal/Magazine Articles|

-MRC Journal/Magazine Articles
+AP Journal/Magazine Articles

 All items in the PolyU Institutional Repository are protected by copyright, with all rights reserved, unless otherwise indicated.
 No item in the PolyU IR may be reproduced for commercial or resale purposes.